 TUTORIAL CLASSES AND LECTURES

-Students completing ECHP3250: You can also apply for an extension for assignment 3.
+Students completing ECHP3250: Alternate arrangement will be made to all you complete the final tutorial in Week 13 instead of week 10.
+You can also apply for an extension for assignment 3.
 Please read page 6 of the the assignment and assessment guide for details and submit the extension request in a timely manner.

 UNIT WEBSITE AND STAFF CONTACT

 This unit has a full web presence through iLearn.
 Students will need regular access to a computer and a reliable internet connection to complete this unit.